rohitthakur2590/AAP-Enterprise-MCP-Server/README.md

 ## Architecture

 The platform is a full-stack, AI-in-the-loop network operations system.
-Data flows from physical network devices up through Ansible collection and analysis, into an MCP layer that Claude reasons over, and finally surfaces in a web dashboard or Nexus workflow.
+Data flows from physical network devices up through Ansible collection and analysis, into an MCP layer that Claude reasons over, and finally surfaces in a web dashboard or chat interface.

 ```
 ┌──────────────────────────────────────────────────────────────┐